NVIDIA-AI-IOT/redaction_with_deepstream/README.md

 * Detect faces and license plates using the networks provided.
 The “nvinfer” plugin uses the TensorRT for performing this detection.

 * Draw colored rectangles with solid fill to obscure the faces and license plates and thus redact them.
-The color can be customized by changing the corresponding RBG value in `deepstream_redaction_app.c` (line 109 - 111, line 118 - 120).
+The color can be customized by changing the corresponding RBG value in `deepstream_redaction_app.c` (line 100 - 107, line 109 - 116).

 * Display the frames on screen or encode the frames back to an mp4 file and then write the file to disc.